tomduck/pandoc-eqnos/DEVELOPERS.md

 Contributions
 -------------

-Contributions to pandoc-eqgnos are welcome.
+Contributions to pandoc-eqnos are welcome.
 Before implementing a new feature, it is best to discuss it in an Issue so that any potential problems can be resolved.
 Pull Requests should be linked into the Issue when ready.

 Design Philosophy